to PREFACE of Part 1

 See Edward G. Rozycki, "Philosophy and Education: What's The Connection?" at http://www.newfoundations.com/EGR/PhilEdCon.html.

 Despite the fact that PPV is a function of three variables, i.e. PPV = F(s, sp, p) where s = sensitivity, sp = specificity, and p = prevalence, s and sp may -- by empirical determination -- be independent variables.
-However, the working assumptions in public education are biased toward treating s and sp as dependent.
+However, the working assumptions in public education tend to disregard false positives and false negatives and are biased toward treating s and sp as somehow dependent on each other (assuming, perhaps, that 1-sp = s .)
 Also, the error of disregarding the effects of p is far from uncommon.
 I will speculate why this situation exists:

 a.
 There are few uncontroversial "gold standards" in, for example, public education, for identifying either educational goals or deficits -- estimates tend to be based on tradition and anecdote; such dissensus is generally found in many publicly influenced institutions, national defense policy or national health policy.

 b.
-Separate testing for s and sp may be seen as unnecessarily increasing costs, especially since the classifications involved are binary -- also, letting s stand in for sp may be thought to be inconsequential;
+Separate testing for s and sp may be seen as repetitive, unnecessarily increasing costs, especially since the classifications involved are binary -- also, letting s stand in for sp may be thought to be inconsequential;

 c.
 There is a bias toward maximizing inclusion, especially if the treatment outcome is seen as desirable, or, mutatis mutandis, the need for treatment dire.